prayagnshah/tennis-tournaments-1/README.md

 The application was designed with up-to-date technologies used for web development.
 The front-end and back-end are two separate independent services where the back-end is using the REST architectural style.
 Furthermore the back-end is connected to a Postgres database.
 The application contains the following:

 - Docker containers for back-end, front-end and database
-- Docker-Compose to bundle together the services in development
+- Docker-compose to bundle together the services in development
 - Back-end:
   - Written in Python
   - Django and Django-rest framework